 Career Options & Job Market

 As criminal justice PhD-holders are considered experts in their field, they are equipped with the tools necessary for bringing about positive change in the area of public safety.
 Graduates from online doctoral programs in criminal justice can forge careers in many areas of human service as a result.
 Graduates can pave careers as special agents, positions that boast a favorable outlook, according to the Bureau of Labor Statistics.
-Graduates also have the opportunity to become consultants, which is a well-paying position, or criminal justice professors, which average an annual salary of $65,590.
-Applicants may also choose to work in law enforcement, which the goal of eventually becoming a deputy or police chief, positions that have high annual salaries.
+Graduates also have the opportunity to become consultants or criminal justice professors.
+Applicants may also choose to work in law enforcement, with the goal of eventually becoming a deputy or police chief.
 There are other opportunities as well, such as in the field of policymaking, which calls upon an advanced understanding of the criminal justice system when faced with the need for change in correctional public policy and intervention.

 Where to Find Information